umee-network/umee/x/leverage/README.md

   Supplying will fail if a token has reached its `max_supply`.

-- `MsgCollateralize` or `MsgDecollateralize` a uToken denomination as collateral for borrowing.
+- `MsgCollateralize` or `MsgDecollateralize` a uToken as collateral for borrowing.

   Collaterized _uTokens_ are stored in the `leverage` module and they cannot be transferred until they are decollaterized or liquidated.
 Decolaterized _uTokens_  are returned back to the user's account.
 A user cannot decollateralize a uToken if it would reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.